Projectsniper82/sniperlab/next-sniper/README.md

 ## Wallet Creation

 Wallets are generated directly in the browser when you start the bot creation process.
 The previous worker build step is no longer required.

+Wallets are saved to local storage as soon as funding begins.
+Early saving prevents loss of generated wallets if a transfer fails.
+They are saved again once all transfers complete for confirmation.